UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/matei.radu2105/index.md

  - didn't find my LCD as a KiCad component, not even with Mouser's site, so made my own custom LCD using KiCad
  - finalized KiCad schematic
 ### Week 20 - 26 May
+ - went through 4 iterations of code
+ - slowly but surely managed to get through every problem
+ - optimized everything I could
+ - added background music and *stunning* visuals
+ - put LCD and buttons on a smaller breadboard for easier access
 ## Hardware

  - Raspberry Pi Pico W \